Pattaya Bay viewed from "Radio Tower" look out.

 Good question to which there are a many answers.
 Follow this link to learn how you can build your own online business that you can control from anywhere in the world.

-Teaching Job
+Teaching English Job

 Like many countries which do not have English as their native language there is an increasing demand for English Teaching jobs in Thailand.
+Here are some of the reasons why.

-• The Universities often teach their subject in English , so a department is needed to improve the general English usage of both staff and students.
+• The Universities often teach their subject in English, so a department is needed to improve the general English usage of both staff and students.

 • There is a rapidly increasing number of private English Language schools and colleges.